Prescription weight-loss drugs

 How long does drug therapy last?

-What drugs are approved in the U.S. for weight loss?
+What drugs are approved for weight loss?

 Bupropion-naltrexone is a combination drug.
 Naltrexone is used to treat alcohol and opioid dependence.
 Bupropion is an antidepressant and quit-smoking aid.
 Like all antidepressants, bupropion carries a warning about suicide risk.
 Bupropion-naltrexone can raise blood pressure, and monitoring is necessary at the start of treatment.
 Common side effects include nausea, headache and constipation.